HasangerGames/suroi-wiki/app/(wiki)/equipment/armor/articles/regular_helmet.md

 # Trivia

- - The "regular helmet" used to be calleed the "m1 helmet"
+ - The "regular helmet" used to be called the "m1 helmet"
  - The "m1 helmet" was changed to the "Lvl.
 2 Helmet" in <CommitLink sha="1da8f75e"/>
  - It was later then changed to "regular helmet"